msalibian/RobStatTM/README.md

 found [here](Examples/MMYS-2018-Chapter_11-Description-of-Data-Sets.pdf).

-To install it from GitHub directly install the `devtools` package and then use
+To install it directly from GitHub, install the `devtools` package and then use
 ```
 devtools::install_github("msalibian/RobStatTM")
 ```